lu4nm3/scala-lessons/src/main/scala/_2_type_classes/lesson2_3_1_interface_objects.md

 <h3>Summoner method</h3>

-If you're creating individual object methods for **all** the functionality of a type class, then we can alternatively avoid the indirection of having the object methods call the type class methods.
+If you're creating individual object methods for **ALL** the functionality of a type class, then we can alternatively avoid the indirection of having the object methods call the type class methods and just expose the type class directly.

-This commonly done by defining a "summoner" method in the companion object of the type class itself.
+This commonly done by defining what is known as a "summoner" method in the companion object of the type class itself.
 This summoner is just a 0-argument `apply` method:

 ```scala
 object Area {